Who will star in EastEnders Secrets from the Square? Full line-up revealed

 Week 1 – Kellie Bright and Danny Dyer

 The now-former owners of the infamous Queen Vic, Linda and Mick Carter have been through their fair share of drama since arriving on the Square back in 2013.
-Expect to hear stories from their time on the show, including wardrobe malfunctions, a tour of the pub, and Dyer showing us all how to pull off the best “doof doof” face.
-With the characters set for a big change in residence and profession after the break following the sale of the Queen Vic, we hope to get some hints about what life will be like for them when we return to Walford in a post lockdown world.
+Expect to hear stories from Danny Dyer and Kellie Bright‘s time on the show, including wardrobe malfunctions, a tour of the pub, and Dyer showing us all how to pull off the best “doof doof” face.
+With the characters set for a big change in residence and profession after the break following the sale of the Queen Vic, we hope to get some hints about what life will be like for them when we return to Walford in a post-lockdown world.

 Week 2 – Letitia Dean and Adam Woodyatt